-1.1.
-Establish the foundational framework that will inform its review and/or development and implementation of a comprehensive equity and inclusive education policy that recognizes and addresses biases related to race, class, ethnicity, gender, sexual orientation, disability, family status and religious and linguistic differences as well as socio-economic factors.
+- 1.1.
+Establish the foundational framework that will inform its review and/or development and implementation of a comprehensive equity and inclusive education policy that recognizes and addresses biases related to race, class, ethnicity, gender, sexual orientation, gender expression, disability, family status and religious and linguistic differences as well as socio-economic factors. - 1.2.

-- 1.2.
 Review existing equity and inclusive education policies and/or extend or develop such policies to fulfill the requirements of existing regulations, the Equity Strategy, Policy/Program Memorandum No. 119 and the Ontario Human Rights Code. - 1.3.
-Ensure that principles of equity and inclusive education permeate and are explicitly stated in all the Bloorview School Authority policies, programs, guidelines, operations, practices and Bloorview School Authority improvement plans. - 1.4.
-Ensure all future policies, guidelines and practices are drafted and implemented in accordance with the Bloorview School Authority's equity and inclusive education policy. - 1.5.
-Collect information needed to monitor the effects of the implementation of the Equity and Inclusion Education policy by the Bloorview School Authority. - 1.6.
-Ensure persons with disabilities are accommodated appropriately and in a manner consistent with the Ontario Human Rights Code. - 1.7.
+Ensure that principles of equity and inclusive education, anti-racism, anti-oppression permeate and are explicitly stated in all the Bloorview School Authority policies, programs, guidelines, operations, practices and Bloorview School Authority improvement plans. - 1.4.
+Ensure all future policies, guidelines and practices are drafted and implemented in accordance with the Bloorview School Authority's equity and inclusive, anti-racism, anti-oppression education commitments. - 1.5.
+Collect information needed to monitor the effects of the implementation of this Equity and Inclusion Education policy by the Bloorview School Authority. - 1.6.
+Ensure persons with disabilities are accommodated appropriately and in a manner consistent with the Ontario Human Rights Code and Accessibility requirements.. - 1.7.
 Provide training for school leaders and hiring managers to facilitate equitable recruitment and hiring practices to reflect Ontario's diverse society. - 1.8.
-Provide opportunities for the diverse school community, including students, staff, parents, trustees and community members, to provide active input into Bloorview School Authority policies and improvement plans on an ongoing basis. - 1.9.
-Investigate in a thorough and timely manner any claims of discrimination and/or racism and take appropriate action, consistent with the principles of the Ontario Human Rights Code.
+Provide opportunities for the diverse school community, including students, staff, parents, trustees and community members, to provide active input into Bloorview School Authority policies and improvement plans on an ongoing basis.

+1.9.
+Investigate in a thorough and timely manner any claims of discrimination, oppression and/or racism and take appropriate action, consistent with the principles of the Ontario Human Rights Code.